-Length of time/Credits: 1 Year/10 Credits Prerequisite: Application and Interview
+Length of time/Credits: 1 Year/10 Credits Prerequisite: Application and Interview Grade Level (s): 9-12

 Description: This program combines high-level critical thinking, writing, and analytical skills with project experiences and implementation, while giving students an opportunity to explore interpersonal and mass communications as they identify and address critical issues related to school climate.
 Students will become more empowered peer leaders as they hone their communication and problem solving skills.
 Students will participate in youth Participatory Action Research projects which includes: research and evaluation, project planning and execution, as well as leadership and critical thinking-based activities.